My particular upbringing as a Muslim in the deserts of Arizona instilled in me the belief that all people who aren’t Muslims will go to hell.

 But I don’t pray regularly, I don’t think about God as nearly as much as I should, I don’t heed the Hadith (or even take them very seriously), and I rarely read the Quran.
-All of these are minimum criteria, as I’m told, to enter Heaven.
-Since we don’t believe in a Purgatory, that means it’s the Hellfire for me.
+All of these are minimum criteria, I’m told, to enter Jannah (heaven).
+Since we don’t believe in a Purgatory, that means it’s the Jahannam (guess what that is?) for me.

 If I were to try to go back into the fold of my faith, I’d have to confront this dilemma and resolve it in some way.
 It’s unavoidable, my mind will bring up questions that I won’t be able to answer.
 I will be tormented with emotions that I won’t know how to deal with, and I’ll have to judge and ostracize others that I would rather think well of and keep in my life.